How To Stop Being Paranoid: Therapy for Paranoia and Mental Health

 Paranoid personality disorder is one of several personality disorders listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 A relatively rare disorder, research shows it affects only 0.5% to 4.5% of the population in the United States.
 It tends to cause a person to be suspicious and to assume malicious intentions in others.

 According to the Cleveland Clinic, this personality disorder is classified under Cluster A conditions, which tend to be characterized by eccentric thinking.
-A person with paranoid personality disorder may not see their way of behaviors or thoughts as a problem, but their condition can affect their relationships and everyday functioning.
-For example, they may be hypersensitive, read into comments of others, and suspect infidelity in their partner.
+A person with paranoid personality disorder may not see their way of behaving or thoughts as a problem, but their condition can affect their relationships and everyday functioning.
+For example, they may be hypersensitive, read into the comments of others, and suspect infidelity in their partner.

 Schizophrenia